Prayer Shawl Ministry

 These gifts provide comfort and solace to many who are in need or hurting for many different reasons.
 We have sent them to people who are grieving the death of a loved one, including soldiers’ families.
 We have sent them to a Native American orphanage in New Mexico.
 We have sent them to families with loved ones in hospice.
 All of us have known or have been someone in need.
 Making and giving prayer shawls is a way to give back to the community of the faithful for all the things that have been done for us.
 Think of all the people in the Bible that could have used a prayer shawl: Adam & Eve after Cain killed Abel, Mary in the manger the night Christ was born, Moses as he led the Israelites through the desert, the families at Golgotha after the crucifixion, and even Lot and his family after the destruction of Sodom and Gomorrah.

 This ministry meets weekly on Thursdays at 1 pm in the chapel to knit, crochet and catch up with each other.
 Anyone who is interested is welcome to join, even if you do not yet know how to crochet or knit!

 If you prefer to work at home, we can use prayer shawls of any kind: knit, crochet, quilted and even fringed and tied fleece.
 They can be any color, and created for men, women or children.
 What makes them special are the personal prayers that are said during the creation for the comfort of the recipient.
-The maker starts with prayers for the recipient, whether known or unknown.
-Prayers continue throughout the process and once completed, a final blessing is offered by St. Martin’s clergy before they are distributed.
+Start with prayers for the recipient, whether known or unknown, and pray throughout the process.
+St. Martin’s clergy offer a final blessing before shawls are distributed.
 Shawls are stored at church until a need arises.